The least effective time to categorize your belongings is right after you lose them.

 How to Create a Photo and Video Inventory

 Lots of tools exist to help you create your own home inventory.
 There are apps for iOS or Android devices as well as your desktop.
 Two popular options are:

 But there are many more, so look around to find one that fits your needs.
-There are also different styles of templates and checklists, many of them available for free online, like this one from the NAIC.
+There are also different styles of templates and checklists, many of them available for free online.
 If you’re already using personal finance software for your budget or taxes, check to see whether a home inventory program comes with the package.
 You can also do it your own way, whether that means creating a personalized system or going old-school, typing up a list and breaking out your Polaroid camera.